subquery/documentation/docs/subquery_network/token/swap.md

 :::warning

 Now that the SubQuery Public Sale terms have been announced, we have stopped allowing swaps of USDC.e -> kSQT.
-You can still swap kSQT -> USDC.e, but we suggest waiting for SubQuery's TGE, and then swapping your kSQT for SQT at a premium when the network launches.
+You can still swap kSQT -> USDC.e, but we suggest waiting for when we retire Kepler when the mainnet launch.

+When we retire Kepler we will make it easy to swap your kSQT for SQT and move straight to the mainnet.
+This will be at a rate of 1:1.83 for kSQT:SQT - a 10% premium over the current price of kSQT.

 :::